Angourie Rice: Career

 In 2018, Rice headlined the romantic drama Every Day, and as Lisa in the Australian film adaptation of Ladies in Black for which she won an AACTA award for Best Lead Actress.
 In 2019, Rice starred opposite Miley Cyrus in the season 5 finale of Black Mirror, an episode described as a "save-the-day buddy romp" and "a teen sci-fi adventure".
 In 2021, Rice was listed in Variety magazine's coveted 'Actors to Watch' list, as well as their 'Power of Young Hollywood' list.
 She played the role of Siobhan in Mare of Easttown opposite Kate Winslet.
-She noted that the Delco accent (Philadelphia) was hard to master and worked hard to tone down her Australian English.
+She noted that the Delco accent (Delaware County, Pennsylvania) was hard to master and worked hard to tone down her Australian English.

 Inspired from her current book club activities, she runs the podcast The Community Library with an aim to democratise critical reading skills.
 The podcast began in 2019.

 In April 2022, Rice was cast to star alongside Jennifer Garner in the Apple TV+ miniseries The Last Thing He Told Me.
 In December 2022, Rice was cast as Cady Heron in the film-adaptation of the Broadway musical Mean Girls, based on the 2004 hit film alongside Auli’i Cravalho, Reneé Rapp, and Jaquel Spivey, which was released in theatres on 12 January 2024.

+In May 2026, Rice appeared in the co-lead role of Emily Raine in British rom-com Finding Emily.

 She co-wrote Stuck Up & Stupid with her mother, Kate Rice.
 The book was shortlisted for the 2024 Young Adult Indie Book Award.
+In May 2026, Angourie and her mother released another book they co-wrote together, titled My Wonderful Disgrace.
+In September 2026, it was announced that the Australian streaming service Stan would adapt Stuck-Up & Stupid into a television show with Rice as the lead actress.